 Rank Tracker (My Most-Used Feature)

-What I like the MOST?
+What I like the MOST about the Rank Tracker?

 1. Location-Specific Tracking

 I track rankings for both India and the United States simultaneously.
 This matters because Google shows different results by location.
-My “SE Ranking pricing” post ranks position 28 in India but position 17 in the US—without location tracking, I’d never know this difference.
+My “SE Ranking pricing” post ranks position 15 in India but position 7 in the US—without location tracking, I’d never know this difference.

 2. SERP Feature Tracking